ddev/ddev/docs/content/users/usage/commands.md

 ## `dbeaver`

 Open [DBeaver](https://dbeaver.io/) with the current project’s database (global shell host container command).
-This command is only available if `DBeaver.app` is installed as `/Applications/DBeaver.app` for macOS, and if `dbeaver` (or another binary like `dbeaver-ce`) available inside `/usr/bin` for Linux (Flatpak and snap support included).
+This command is only available if `DBeaver.app` is installed as `/Applications/DBeaver.app` for macOS, if `dbeaver.exe` is installed as `C:/Program Files/dbeaver/dbeaver.exe` for WSL2, and if `dbeaver` (or another binary like `dbeaver-ce`) available inside `/usr/bin` for Linux (Flatpak and snap support included).

 Example: